Need urgent help?

 You can find out more about CFHD Speech and Language Therapy Services and The Balanced System ® Transformation by watching and listening to our presentation.
 Use the blue button below:

 We are starting new easy access drop ins for children under the age of 5 years.
-These sessions are now being held in different places across Torbay, South Devon and North Devon.
-Exeter, East and Mid will be starting very shortly in September 2025
+These sessions are now being held in different locations across Torbay, South Devon, North Devon Exeter, East and Mid.

 The Role of the Link Therapist: